Did you find this SEO guide via a Google search?

 Have a friend that is struggling with SEO?
 Send them this guide to help them out.

 Did you learn something new?
 Let me know in the comments.
 If you know any other techniques that are not mentioned in this SEO post, please share them so that we can all benefit.

-Make sure to also check out these other blog posts by me Mr. SEO:
+Make sure to also check out these other great content and opportunities by me Don SEO: